Need help with your Discussion

 25%

 Does not engage the topic of personal decisions based on ethical decision-making principles.
-Offers the ethical principle on which a personal decision was based, but does not evaluate the personal decision on this basis.
+It offers the ethical principle on which a personal decision is made but does not evaluate individualisation.
 Evaluates a personal decision based on ethical decision-making principles.
 Impartially evaluates a personal decision based on ethical decision-making principles.

 Submission Requirements